bgachara/bgachara.github.io/posts/databases.md

         - Repeatable Reads: Same as above but no index locks.
         - Read Committed: Same as abov, but S locks are released immediately.
         - Read Uncommitted: Same as above but allows dirty reads(no S locks).
+`ref paper: Critique of SQL Isolation Levels`

 ## Multi-Version Concurrency Control
+`ref paper: An Empirical evaluation of In-Memory MVCC, The Hekaton Memory-Optimized OLTP Engine`

 - DBMS maintains multiple physical versions of a single logical object in the database.
   - When a txn writes to an object, the DBMS creates a new verison of that object.
   - When a txn reads an object, it reads the newest version that existed when the txn started.
 - First implemented was db/VMS.
 - Firebird.....influenced firefox browser naming.

 - Key ideas:
   - Writers do not block readers.
   - Readers do not block writers
-  - Read-nly txns can read a consistent snapshot without acquiring locks.
-    - use timestamps to determine visibility.
+  - Read-only txns can read a consistent snapshot without acquiring locks, use timestamps to determine visibility.
-  - Easily support time-travel queries
+  - Easily support time-travel queries.

 - Snapshot Isolation
-  - when a txn starts, it sees a consistent snaphot of the database that existed when that txn started.
+  - When a txn starts, it sees a consistent snaphot of the database that existed when that txn started.
     - No torn writes from active txns
-    - If two txns update the same object, then forst writer wins
+    - If two txns update the same object, then first writer wins.
   - Susceptible to the *Write Skew Anomaly*.

 - MVCC is more than just a concurrency control protocol.
-It completely affets how the DBMS manages transactions and the database.
+It completely affects how the DBMS manages transactions and the database.
 - Concurrency control protocol
   - Timestamp Ordering
   - Optimistic Concurrency Control